Skip to main content

 Identifier: MSP 207

-Scope and Contents The Len Cormier papers document Cormier's work as a commercial space flight pioneer.
+The Len Cormier papers document Cormier's work as a commercial space flight pioneer.
 The majority of the papers include drawings, designs, blueprints, and papers related to engineer Cormier's work to design commercial reusable launch vehicles and other orbital vehicles.
-Types of materials include blueprints, engineering designs, maps, a model (Space Van), papers, posters, reports, topographical maps, CAD files and VHS tapes.
+Types of materials include blueprints, business documents, CAD files, engineering designs, family documents, maps, a model (Space Van), papers, posters, research material, reports, topographical maps, and VHS tapes.